chloeekk/chloeekk.github.io/content/posts/build-an-ipo-integrated-marketing-strategy/index.md

 Marketers must recognize that IPO subscription is not a “one-size-fits-all product.”
 Different audience groups have completely different levels of risk tolerance, capital lock-up sensitivity, and brand familiarity.
 Therefore, you need to break audiences into segments and design differentiated communication strategies for each.

 ### 1. Existing Brand Audiences: High-Net-Worth and Highly Loyal Groups
-These audiences are typically deep users of the parent company’s or group’s existing businesses—for example, frequent customers of its healthcare institutions, owners of its properties, or premium members of its malls.
+These audiences are typically deep users of the parent company's or group's existing businesses—for example, frequent customers of its healthcare institutions, owners of its properties, or premium members of its malls.

 * **Profile:** Upper-middle-income or affluent individuals, generally older and more mature.
-They have strong trust in the parent company’s brand and hold a certain amount of idle capital.
+They have strong trust in the parent company's brand and hold a certain amount of idle capital.
 * **Core pain point:** Their existing asset allocation channels are relatively limited, often concentrated in fixed deposits or real estate.
 In the current market environment, they want exposure to market upside, but remain cautious about complex financial derivatives.
-* **Hook:** **“Certainty and an extension of brand value.”** Emphasize that this IPO is an opportunity to share in the long-term growth dividends of the group.
+* **Hook:** **"Certainty and an extension of brand value."** Emphasize that this IPO is an opportunity to share in the long-term growth dividends of the group.
 Since they are already users of the brand, marketers should use this sense of familiarity to lower the decision-making threshold.
+Understanding [user quality assessment](https://chloevolution.com/posts/user-quality-assessment-in-digital-marketing/) helps identify high-value subscribers.

 ### 2. Digital Retail Investors: A Group Seeking Efficiency and Leverage
 These audiences are typically active users of digital brokerage platforms.